Last updated on October 29, 2017

 If you’d like to see what we can pay for your house BEFORE you decide to auction it off… reach out to us.

-So, Is Auctioning Your House A Good Idea in Greater Cincinnati and Northern Kentucky?… that’s up to you to decide.
+So, Is Auctioning Your House A Good Idea in Northern Kentucky?… that’s up to you to decide.
 But if you want to see if working with us makes more sense first before you jump into the “auction” world… submit your info below to get started today!

 Here’s another great read that we found when writing this article on some more tips and questions you should ask yourself before you auction off your house.